 Understanding the visual system in health and disease is a key issue for neuroscience and neuroengineering applications such as visual prostheses.

 Aiwen Xu is a PhD student in Computer Science.
 Prior to UC Santa Barbara, she received a BS in Computer Science and a BS in Mathematics from New York University Shanghai.
-She hopes to utilize mathematical modeling and machine learning techniques to improve bionic vision.
+She utilizes mathematical modeling and machine learning techniques to improve bionic vision.

 BS in Computer Science and BS in Mathematics, 2018